afoland/poetrycorpus/README.md

 # poetrycorpus
-A corpus of public domain (mostly Victorian romantics) poetry for training (about 300k lines of poetry, 2.3 M words)
+A corpus of public domain (mostly Victorian romantics) poetry for training (about 300k lines of poetry, ~2M words)

 Jsonl is pretty straightforward--poem, author, title.